openproblems-bio/openproblems/openproblems/tasks/label_projection/README.md

 # Label Projection

-Label projection refers to the automatic identification of cell identity labels in a test or query dataset based on a reference datasets that typically contains curated, manually labeled cells.
+Label projection refers to the automatic identification of cell identity labels in a test or query dataset based on a reference dataset that typically contains curated, manually labeled cells.
 For a review, see [Abdelaal et al. (2019)](https://doi.org/10.1186/s13059-019-1795-z).

 ## API